Best AI Chess Coaches in 2026: An Honest Comparison

 - · Engine-driven analysis can feel mechanical

-- · Less focused on the specific patterns that lose games at 400-999 ELO
+- · Less focused on the specific patterns that lose games at 400 to 999 ELO

 - · No opponent scouting